dansmyers/HonorsThesisGuide/README.md

 I recommend the following structure for your introduction.

-1. Begin by stating a big, obvious problem of general interest.
-One that your grandmother would recognize as a problem.
-This immediately lifts your thesis out of narrow technical concerns and into the realm of real-world change.
-The problem you pick, of course, must be plausibly connected to the technical topic of your thesis.
+1. Begin by stating a broad problem of general interest.
+For example, here's the first line of Satoshi's original 2008 Bitcoin paper:

+> Commerce on the Internet has come to rely almost exclusively on financial institutions serving as trusted third parties to process electronic payments.

+The paper doesn't begin by diving in to the technical details of Bitcoin.
+Rather, it opens by calling attention to the Internet's dependency on large financial institutions, which the audience of the paper would clearly perceive as a significant issue.

 2. Provide a brief reference to the literature (with one or more citations) showing that other researchers have addressed aspects of this problem.
 This may be a relevant quote from one of your sources.
 Together, these items make up your first paragraph.